For this very important life decision be sure to consult a private clinic that does all types of transplants. Prestige Melbourne clinic for 20+ years.

 How long will it take to see results?

 The first crop of hair that grows may be slightly dry, but appears from 4 months.
 It takes 12-14 months to fully grow.
 The hair grows about 1 cm per month.
 FUE and Powered FUE and FUT all grow at the same rate.

 How many hair transplants will I need?

-Most people have two hair transplants in their lifetime.
-We are confident that over 90% of the transplanted hair will grow and persist for your lifetime.
+Most people have two hair transplants in their life.
+Over 95% of the transplanted hair will grow and persist for your life.
 If the transplant is done to the high standards of Hair Transplants Melbourne then everybody gets a great result.
 DHI FUE and Powered Cole FUE and FUT all the same as FUE Transplant Cost.

-FUE means the donor hair is removed one group of follicles at a time with no cutting no stitches and no line of scarring.
-There is commonly very little if not no pain afterwards.
-FUE leaves only tiny white dots that are hard to see in the donor area so your hair can be cut short down to No. 1 or 2 with no visible scars.
+FUE hair transplants leave only tiny dots that are hard to see in the donor area so your hair can be cut short down to No. 1 or 2 with no visible scars when it is done correctly.
+We have 18 years experience and use 0.8-0.9 size punches to leave the least marks behind.
+Robots leave bigger scars.

 Who is FUE suitable for?

-- People wanting to wear their hair very short on sides and back in future.
+People wanting to wear their hair very short on sides and back in future.

 How do we do the FUE procedure?